-Governing Law: The procedures that the charter school will follow to ensure the health and safety of students and staff.
-These procedures shall require all of the following:
+Governing Law: The procedures that the charter school will follow to ensure the health and safety of pupils and staff.
+These procedures shall require all of the following

-- (i) That each employee of the charter school furnish the charter school with a criminal record summary as described in Section 44237. - (ii) The development of a school safety plan, which shall include the safety topics listed in subparagraphs (A) to (J), inclusive, of paragraph (2) of subdivision (a) of Section 32282. - (iii) That the school safety plan be reviewed and updated by March 1 of every year by the charter school.
-California Education Code Section 47605(c)(5)(F)
+- (i) That each employee of the charter school furnish the charter school with a criminal record summary as described in Section 44237. - (ii) The development of a school safety plan, which shall include the safety topics listed in subparagraphs (A) to (H), inclusive, of paragraph (2) of subdivision (a) of Section 32282 and procedures for conducting tactical responses to criminal incidents. - (iii) That the school safety plan be reviewed and updated by March 1 of every year by the charter school.
+California Education Code Section 47605(b)(5)(F)

-SOCS has adopted a comprehensive set of health, safety, and risk management policies.
-In general, health and safety matters will be dealt with in accordance with these SOCS policies.
-These policies have been developed in consultation with the Charter School's insurance carriers and at a minimum address the topics discussed below.
-These policies and procedures are incorporated as appropriate into the Charter School's student and staff handbooks and are reviewed on an ongoing basis.
+Prior to commencing instruction, SOCSS will adopt and implement a comprehensive set of health, safety, and risk management policies.
+In general, health and safety matters will be dealt with in accordance with these SOCSS policies.
+These policies will be developed in consultation with the Charter School's insurance carriers and at a minimum will address the topics discussed below.
+These policies and procedures will be incorporated as appropriate into the Charter School's student and staff handbooks and will be reviewed on an ongoing basis in the Charter School's staff development efforts and governing board policies.